Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{ynamic} information in medical imaging (e.g., video sequences) plays a vital role in clinical diagnosis.
-Recent deep learning-based classifiers have shown the ability to improve the diagnostic accuracy of different diseases~\cite{zhou2023inflated,wang2024screening}.
-Despite rapid advancements, the performance of current advanced solutions is still limited by several issues: 1) The scarcity of dynamic clinical cases, coupled with the high annotation cost, limits data availability; 2) Imbalanced data distribution, driven by the rarity of high-risk positive cases, skews model training; 3) Deep models are prone to brittle performance degradation when tested on out-domain data, e.g., cases from different medical centers~\cite{varoquaux2022machine,huang2022online}.
+Dynamic information in medical imaging (e.g., video sequences) plays a vital role in clinical diagnosis.
+Recent deep learning-based classifiers have shown the ability to improve the diagnostic accuracy of different diseases~\citep{zhou2023inflated,wang2024screening}.
+Despite rapid advancements, the performance of current advanced solutions is still limited by several issues: 1) The scarcity of dynamic clinical cases, coupled with the high annotation cost, limits data availability; 2) Imbalanced data distribution, driven by the rarity of high-risk positive cases, skews model training; 3) Deep models are prone to brittle performance degradation when tested on out-domain data, e.g., cases from different medical centers~\citep{varoquaux2022machine,huang2022online}.
 This risk presents a significant obstacle to deploying models in real-world medical settings.
-To address these issues, there is growing interest in generative augmentation paradigms, which employ advanced generative models to synthesize medical samples, thereby augmenting relevant diagnostic tasks.
+To address these issues, generative augmentation paradigms have employed advanced generative models to synthesize medical samples, thereby augmenting relevant diagnostic tasks.